jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_1.rst

   .. code-block:: python

+    if (                  vs return True
+        not first_input
+        and second_input
+    ):
-    if not first_input and second_input: vs return True return True                      vs if not first_input and second_input
+        return True       vs if not first_input and second_input
     else:                 vs else
         return False      vs False

 * I remove ``True if`` and ``else False`` to make the simpler :ref:`return statement<the return statement>`